Extend and develop your skills while working on individual projects. Try processes such as granulation, or casting techniques using wax and resin.

 Who is this course for?

-This course is suitable for adults aged 18+ and is open to improvers and advanced students who have jewellery making experience.
-Improvers may have previously attended a course at mac or elsewhere and should be confident in a range of basic techniques such as soldering, filing and cutting.
+The course is suitable for adults aged 18+ and is open to improvers and advanced students who have jewellery making experience.
+Improvers may have previously attended a course at MAC or elsewhere and should be confident in a range of basic techniques such as soldering, filing and cutting.
 Advanced students will have a good working knowledge of jewellery construction and be confident working independently.
 All students should come with their own design ideas

-The course is accessible for adults of all abilities but requires a high level of manual dexterity and tool handling.
 A support worker or carer may assist.
 Carers must book a complimentary ticket if attending a course to provide support.
 The studio is wheelchair accessible.
 Please enquire to discuss your specific needs.

 Do you need to bring anything?